blue'Log XM/XC

 Use case

-Default mode is primarily used when the energy trader controls the system to participate in energy markets such as:
+Setpoint command (GCP) mode is only used for standalone systems when the energy trader controls the system to participate in energy markets such as:

 • Intraday/day-ahead markets.